Ontario Highway 35: Newcastle–Coboconk

 Highway 35 begins at a trumpet interchange with Highway 401 west of Newcastle, where it is concurrent with Highway 115 for 18.9 km to Enterprise Hill.

 For the length of this concurrency, which is located entirely within the municipality of Clarington in the Regional Municipality of Durham, it is a divided four lane route with no left turns, known as right-in/right-out (RIRO).

 It begins in a northeasterly direction, with an interchange at former Highway 2 (now Durham Regional Highway 2) prior to curving north.
 Several businesses, including gas stations and fast food franchises, line the next portion of the highway interspersed among farmland.
-After swerving to the east of Orono, Highway 35/115 meets the eastern terminus of Highway 407 East.
+After swerving to the east of Orono, Highway 35/115 meets the eastern terminus of Highway 407.

 It enters the Oak Ridges Moraine and passes through the eastern edge of the Ganaraska Forest at Enterprise Hill.

-Highway 35 exits the divided highway—which continues as Highway 115 east to Peterborough—at a trumpet interchange known as the 35/115 split, and proceeds north as a two lane road.
+Highway 35 exits the divided highway, which continues as Highway 115 east to Peterborough, at a trumpet interchange known as the 35/115 split, and proceeds north as a two lane road.